didalik/dak.org.hub/README.md

 bin/setup qahub # OR devhub <access-token> OR tophub <access-token>
 ```

-This creates the `qahub` and `tester` accounts on your hub.
+This creates the `qa` and `tester` accounts on your hub.
 These are regular accounts, unable to run `sudo`.
 This also creates another, temporary, regular account called `relay`.
-This account effectively passes your IP address to one of our existing top hubs and gets deleted right after.
+This account effectively passes your IP address to our `tophub` and gets deleted right after.

-As soon as our top hub gets your IP address, it connects to `qahub` account on your box and completes the setup.
+As soon as our `tophub` gets your IP address, it connects to `qa` account on your box and completes the setup.
 The whole thing takes less than a minute to complete.

-You are now hosting yet another QA hub for us.
+You are now hosting yet another `qahub` for us.
 Get paid!

 ## How to get paid